 - 1 year suspended sentence in Nevada State Prison; and

-- The defendant may not get any further arrests or citations while the case is open
+- You may not get any further arrests or citations while the case is open

 Upon successful completion of these terms, the judge will dismiss the case so there is no conviction.
-If the defendant does not complete the terms, the defendant will get convicted of felony drug possession and may have to serve up to 1 year in custody.
+If you do not complete the terms, you will get convicted of felony drug possession and may have to serve up to 1 year in custody.
 For more information see our article on possession of drugs for personal use.

 Legal References: